 Participants of the Miller Arts Scholars program are expected to meet certain requirements during their first year of participation to be eligible for third and fourth-year research support.
-During their second year of study in the College (first year of Miller Arts Scholars participation), students must attend the weekly Miller Art Scholars Seminar (CASS 1010, Wednesdays, 2-2:50) where they are personally introduced to a cross-section of our faculty.
+During their second year of study in the College (first year of Miller Arts Scholars participation), students must attend the weekly Miller Arts Scholars Seminar (CASS 1010, Wednesdays, 2-2:50) where they are personally introduced to a cross-section of our faculty.
 Participants are also expected to attend our spring discussion meetings, Miller Arts Scholars Discussion (CASS 1011).
 After that, participants are expected to attend one seminar or discussion course each year.
 Our scholars should prove measurable engagement with the arts at the University and within their discipline throughout their academic career.
 Participants will attend outcome presentations and/or performances by fellow third and fourth-year Miller Arts Scholars each April.
 Additionally, Arts Scholars are required to enroll in a minimum of four, credit-bearing art courses within their respective nominating department between their second and fourth year of study and remain in the College to apply for future support.
 A minimum GPA of 3.4 in all arts classes is required.
+Each participant is required to read and understand our evolving program design/description document.

 Students remaining in good standing are encouraged to continue participation through applying for rising-third and fourth year, Arts Awards to support research for arts related projects.
 These projects may be single research projects or collaborations.
 Formal written proposals are required to apply for this support.
 All projects require identification of a discipline specific faculty advisor.
 Funding for projects is selected by our faculty advisory committee (MASFAC) and recipients of these awards will complete work through the following academic year when the outcomes of these projects will be presented before the public.
 Those receiving awards will have both their original written proposal and outcome report, complete with examples and/or links to media published on our website.

 Choosing a Major

 J. Sanford Miller Family Arts Scholars are strongly encouraged to major in the arts.
 Regardless of the major ultimately chosen, deep engagement with our program will secure a place within the Arts Scholar community.